Way of the Spirit

 What are the people like in Way of the Spirit?

 The community that’s developed around Way of the Spirit has been really, really good for me, even though we come from very different places.
 The people are so amazing—amazingly open, amazingly thoughtful.
-All of us are in it because we want to grow and deepen. —Norma, participant
+All of us are in it because we want to grow and deepen. —Norma S., participant

 Participants and staff are warm, open-hearted, authentic, vulnerable, thoughtful, seeking… Our group intentions foster a sacred hospitality for each one’s unique soul work.
 The foundation for our welcoming community includes the discipline of no fixing, no advising, and no correcting each other (from Parker Palmer’s Center for Courage and Renewal).
 We share our stories and struggles honestly, then listen and respond to each other in Life-affirming ways.

-What is the time commitment for a Way of the Spirit mini-course?
+What is the time commitment for Way of the Spirit?

-- Preparatory reading, 3-5 hours: For each mini-course, expect preparatory readings between 70-90 pages.
+- Reading, 3-5 hours/month: For each online session or retreat, expect preparatory readings between 90-100 pages.
 Most readings are brief articles or pamphlets, usually available electronically.
-Reading beforehand allows participants to gather with a foundation of shared vocabulary, and the beginnings of stirrings on the mini-course theme.
+Reading beforehand allows participants to gather with a foundation of shared vocabulary, and the beginnings of stirrings on a session theme.

-- Optional individual spiritual accompaniment, 1 hour: Program staff welcome one-on-one conversation with participants after Saturday sessions.
+- Optional individual spiritual accompaniment, 1 hour as needed: Program staff welcome one-on-one conversation with participants during residential retreats or after online sessions.
 When the topic raises questions or someone feels stuck, it can really help!

 What tech do I need?